McKathlin/odin-recipes/README.md

 * Jen's Jambalaya (sourced from [Allrecipes](https://www.allrecipes.com/recipe/133604/jens-jambalaya/))
 * Six Can Soup

-The Odin Project only calls for basic HTML on this project, but I've opted to give this site some subtle CSS styling anyway.
-The style has a light mode and a dark mode and conforms to the client browser's preferred color scheme.
+This site uses subtle colors that conform to the client browser's preferred color scheme (i.e. light mode or dark mode).